noodlemanifold/Noodle-Unity-Starter-Kit/Assets/StarterKit/CheatSheet/CheatSheet.md

 Rigidbodies will use all the collider components on the gameobject they are attached to, *and all the collider components on all of its children as well*.
 This allows you to build some pretty complex collision objects and keep colliders on the same gameobject as the mesh they represent.
-Unity will let you make rigidbodies children of other rigidbodies, but the behavior is not really useful.
-If you want relationships between rigidbodies, in most cases it is better to use joints.
+Unity will let you make rigidbodies children of other rigidbodies, but the behavior is not really useful in most cases.
+If you want relationships between rigidbodies, you likely want to use [articulation bodies](#articulationbody)!

 ### Variables & Settings